kaylaschroeder/llm_reliability/README.md

 ### Within the Repo: Experiments

+**Benchmark Data**: We provide the sampled questions from each benchmark within the files `bbh_sampled_q.json`, `squad_sampled_q.json`, and `mt_bench_sampled_q.json`.
+Replicate the question sampling process from the BBH, SQuAD, and MT-Bench benchmarks using the `question_selection.py` script and the full benchmarks contained within the `benchmarks` folder.

+judges.py
+prompt_responses.json

+reliab.py
+resp_accuracy.py
+responses_llms.py

+utils.py

 ### Within the Repo: Application Experiments

 The `application_data` folder contains all the necessary components to replicate the application of our framework (as discussed in the paper) to the academics domain of the Head-to-Tail benchmark from [Sun et al. (2024)](https://aclanthology.org/2024.naacl-long.18.pdf).